 15.4 Faceoff Location - The resulting faceoff shall be held in the non-offending team's attacking zone, unless the penalties are coincidental (e.g., one minor penalty on each team).
 If the penalties are coincidental, the faceoff shall be held at the nearest faceoff spot in the zone when the stoppage occurred.
-Following a penalty, the attacking team will have the choice of which end zone dot the faceoff will take place (see Rule 81.2).
+When a penalty is being enforced, the non-offending team has the choice of which offensive zone faceoff location the ensuing faceoff will be conducted.
+This does not apply during coincidental minor penalties (both teams penalized).